May Auditions 2017

-Welcome to Peabody for Audition Week 2017.
+Welcome to Peabody for May Auditions 2017.
 These pages contain much of the information you'll need for making the audition process, and your entire visit, as smooth as possible.
 Please refer to our What Happens Next? document for information specific to your department or program of study.

 When you first arrive on campus, come directly to 17 E. Mt.
 Vernon Place.
 Walk straight ahead and down the stairs into the Arcade, then exit through the double doors into the Plaza.
 Check-In will be to your right in the Admissions Office, located inside the Peabody Inn (the building with the ramp).
 From the Parking lot, go to the far corner of the second floor and follow signs saying “Main Entrance,“ “Concert Hall,” “Check-In” or “Arcade.”
 It’s all the same place.
 Then exit through the double doors to your left into the Plaza and follow the ramp into the Peabody Inn.
 The Admissions office will be on your right past the lobby.

 The check-in process is important, even for current Peabody students.
 If you do not check in, we may mistake you for a “no-show” and assign your audition time to someone else.

 Come to the assigned room well in advance to see how things are going.
 You may be asked to shift your audition time if the auditions are running early or late.
 Early arrival will be especially important if your audition occurs late in the day.
 In any case, be on site 45 minutes early to warm up.
 Practice rooms in Austrian Hall will be available to our visitors during Audition Week.